This article explains how to include GCPs on PIX4Dcloud Advanced for their automatic detection.

-- Coordinate system: Drag and drop or browse the .prj file with the coordinate system definition (preferred) or use the search functionality by clicking I don't have a PRJ file.
+- Coordinate system: Drag and drop a PRJ file defining the coordinate system, or search a coordinate system based on: EPSG code or name of the coordinate system.
 More information about coordinate system files in How to select the GCP coordinate system when working in the Cloud.

 - Diagonal target size: Specify the diagonal length of the targets in centimeters or inches.